mrakowski/RRRUtilities/README.md

 # RRRUtilities

-A collection of generic utility extensions written in Swift.
+A collection of utility extensions written in Swift.

 ## NSDate+Utilities.swift